guykisel/inline-plz/DEVELOPMENT.md

 $ tox
 ```

-This should run a set of tests against both python 3.5 ad 3.6.
+This should run a set of tests against both python 3.5 add 3.6.

 When you submit Pull Requests, `inline-plz` will kick off a [Travis job](blob/master/.travis.yml) that ... checks itself!
 Please help keep `inline-plz` linted as an shining example of what great looks like!